madipoore/mp_cudenver/README.md

 **Fall 2025**
 - Time Series
+- Spatial Data Analysis

+**Spring 2026**
-- Statistical & Machine Learning
+- Machine Learning Independent Study
+- Masters Project

 This GitHub Repository walks through some of my projects addressed within my Masters coursework.
 If you have any questions regarding any of the material, please feel free to contact me.
 I mostly will use Python and R.